jax-ml/jax/docs/notebooks/host-offloading.md

 - Parameter offloading
 - Optimizer state offloading

-By applying offloading strategies, you can better manage memory resources and reduce memory pressure on your devices.
-To implement these strategies effectively, you'll need to understand JAX's core mechanisms for data placement and movement.
-However, offloading may degrade performance due to memory transfers between host and device, so it's important to consider this trade-off when designing your optimization strategy.
+By applying offloading strategies, developers can better manage memory resources and reduce memory pressure on devices.
+To implement these strategies effectively, understanding JAX's core mechanisms for data placement and movement is essential.
+Note that offloading performance may vary significantly across device types.

 ## Building Blocks for Offloading

 JAX provides several key components for controlling where and how data are stored and moved between the host and the device memory.
-In the following sections, you'll explore:
+The following sections explore:

 - How to specify data distribution with sharding
 - How to control memory placement between host and device